wehnerb/ffd-display-system-documentation/fire_station_display_documentation.md

 **Google Sheet:** Fire Station Display – Probationary Firefighter Information (tab: Firefighters).
 Both the sheet and the Drive folder must be shared with the service account email (Viewer permission).

 **Google Drive folder:** Fire Station Display – Probationary Firefighter Images.
 Photos are named firstnamelastname.jpg (e.g. makenziekotchman.jpg).
 The filename entered in the Photo column of the sheet must match the Drive filename (case-insensitive).
-Photos under 2 MB are recommended for best display performance — larger files will work but may cause a noticeable slight delay when the page first loads on hardware.

 ## 8.7 Google Sheet Column Reference